-My academic research has been published or is forthcoming in the American Journal of Political Science, Comparative Political Studies, and Political Communication, and has been supported by the American Political Science Association, the UC Institute on Global Conflict and Cooperation, the Southeast Asia Research Group (SEAREG), and Berkeley's Institute for International Studies.
+My academic research has been published in the American Journal of Political Science, Comparative Political Studies, and Political Communication, and has been supported by the American Political Science Association, the UC Institute on Global Conflict and Cooperation, the Southeast Asia Research Group (SEAREG), and Berkeley's Institute for International Studies.
 My other writing has appeared in Foreign Policy, Slate, The Diplomat, and World Politics Review, among other publications.

 I was previously based in Bangkok, Thailand, where I worked as the Research and Advocacy Director of ASEAN Parliamentarians for Human Rights.
 I also worked as a Junior Fellow at the Carnegie Endowment for International Peace, and I hold a a BA in Public and International Affairs from Princeton University.